 The City of Huntsville, by city ordinance, allows outdoor burning within the city limits.
 In order to burn in the city limits a burning permit is required.
 The burn permits are issued by the fire department under the direction of the Fire Marshal, not the permit division of the city.

-Keep in mind that during an emergency, the staff may be unavailable to issue permits.
+Keep in mind that during an emergency or training, the staff may be unavailable to issue permits.

 Burning within the city is illegal without a permit.